jamesmontemagno/GifImageView-Xamarin.Android/README.md

 GifImageView for Xamarin.Android
 ============

 Xamarin.Android ImageView that handles Animated GIF images!
+With support for transparent Gifs!

 This is a derivative of Felipe Lima's GifImageView: https://github.com/felipecsl/GifImageView/ under MIT